 If you could see the bacteria collecting on your make-up brushes over time, we guarantee you’d never go without cleaning them ever again!
 Thankfully, microorganisms are invisible.
-But breakouts and skin blemishes are not – and these skin irritations are easily caused by using dirty brushes.
+But breakouts and skin blemishes are not – and these skin irritations are easily caused by a novice mistake - using dirty brushes.

 “Clean brushes are essential,” say London-based makeup artist duo Pamela & Andrea, who suggest disinfecting your brushes after every use with a liquid cleanser (this is non-negotiable if you're a make-up artist).